cj2001/cj2001/README.md

 My name is Dr. Clair Sullivan and I am a Data Science Advocate at Neo4j!
 You can find my [resume, speaker bio, etc. here](https://github.com/cj2001/my_resume) (as one of my pinned repos).
 In addition to my work at Neo4j, I am also the CEO of [La Neige Analytics](https://www.laneige-analytics.com/), which is a consulting firm dedicated to helping ski areas improve their revenue (and maybe other things!) by helping analyze their existing data and creating new data collection strategies.
 I am a 100% remote worker and have been for several years before COVID-19.
 I love where I live in the mountains of Colorado and have no interest in moving!

-## Bite-Sized Neo4j for Data Scientists Video Series
+## Bite-Sized Neo4j for Data Scientists Video Series (presently on hiatus!)

 - [Full listing of all videos](https://dev.neo4j.com/bites)
 - [Repository of all code](https://dev.neo4j.com/bites_repo)